system76/docs/_articles/install-minecraft.md

 ---

   Alright!
 Hitch on, choose your distro, and lets go on!
-This tutorial consists of debian and Ubuntu based instructions as well as arch linux, fedora (rdd, and opensuse.
+This tutorial consists of debian and Ubuntu based instructions as well as arch linux, fedora, and opensuse.

-  # Debian and Ububtu
+# Debian and Ubuntu

   First, you will need Java runtime.